raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 1 hour

 Describe or name a creature that is familiar to you.
-You sense the direction to the creature's location, as long as that creature is within 1,000 feet of you.
+You sense the direction to the creature's location, as long as that creature is within 300.0m of you.
 If the creature is moving, you know the direction of its movement.

-The spell can locate a specific creature known to you, or the nearest creature of a specific kind (such as a human or a unicorn), so long as you have seen such a creature up close-within 30 feet-at least once.
+The spell can locate a specific creature known to you, or the nearest creature of a specific kind (such as a human or a unicorn), so long as you have seen such a creature up close-within 9.0m-at least once.
 If the creature you described or named is in a different form, such as being under the effects of a *polymorph* spell, this spell doesn't locate the creature.

-This spell can't locate a creature if running water at least 10 feet wide blocks a direct path between you and the creature.
+This spell can't locate a creature if running water at least 3.0m wide blocks a direct path between you and the creature.

 #### Locate Object